hannajas/WP1-grotenete-analysis/README.md

         - e.g calculated distance to source based on lookup table
     + `\velocity.R:`: evaluating the calculated velocities (from cross_sections/get_velocities)
 * `preprocessing_INBO_data.R:` preprocess the telemetry data (starting from `/raw/migration.csv` and saved at `/interim/migration_filter.csv`)
+    + timestamps in raw data are in timezone UTC
     + recalcutate the smooth eel track (remove timelimit for which a new track was started)
     + recalculate the distance_to_source (because of higher resolution if the lookup table in comparison to the original distance matrix)
     + calculate the alternative speed by incorporating the residence times at the receivers in the swimtime